Man of Constant Sorrow: Origin

-Lyrical variations
+Variations

-Many later singers have put new and varied lyrics to the song.
-Most versions have the singer riding a train fleeing trouble, regretting not seeing his old love, and contemplating his future death, with the promise that he will meet his friends or lover again on the beautiful or golden shore.
-Most variants start with similar lines in the first verse as the 1913 Burnett's version, some with variations such as gender and home state, along with some other minor changes:
+Many later singers have included and changed the lyrics to the song.
+Most versions include lyrics depicting the singer riding a train fleeing trouble, regretting not seeing his old love, and contemplating his future death, with the promise that he will meet his friends or lover again on the beautiful or golden shore.
+In most variations, the first stanza is very similar to Burnett's 1913 version, often modified to suit each singer's gender and home state, with other minor changes:

-The 1928 recording by Emry Arthur is largely consistent with Burnett's lyrics, with only minor differences.
-However, the reference to blindness in the second verse of Burnett's lyrics, "six long year I've been blind", had been changed to "six long years I've been in trouble", a change also found in other later versions that contain the verse.
+The 1928 recording by Emry Arthur is largely consistent with Burnett's lyrics, with only minor difference.
+The reference to blindness in the second verse of Burnett's lyrics, "six long year I've been blind," was changed to "six long years I've been in trouble," which was also found in later versions of the song.

-In around 1936, Sarah Ogan Gunning rewrote the traditional "Man" into a more personal "Girl".
-Gunning remembered the melody from a 78-rpm hillbilly record (Emry Arthur, 1928) she had heard some years before in the mountains, but the lyrics she wrote were considerably different from the original after the first verse.
-The change of gender is also found in Joan Baez's "Girl of Constant Sorrow" and another variant of the song similar to Baez's, Judy Collins's title song from her album A Maid of Constant Sorrow.
+In around 1936, Sarah Ogan Gunning rewrote the song, changing "Man" to "Girl" and significantly changing the majority of the song as well.
+Gunning claims to have remembered the melody from a 78-rpm hillbilly record (Emry Arthur, 1928) that she had heard some years before.
+The change of gender is also found in Joan Baez's "Girl of Constant Sorrow" as well as in Judy Collins's title song from her album A Maid of Constant Sorrow.

 In 1950, the Stanley Brothers recorded a version of the song they had learned from their father.
-The Stanley Brothers' version contains some modifications to the lyrics, with an entire verse of Burnett's version removed, the last line is also different, and 'parents' of the second verse have turned into 'friends'.
-The performances of the song by the Stanley Brothers and Mike Seeger contributed to the song's popularity in the urban folksong circles during the American folk music revival of the 50s and 60s.
+Their version contains some changes to the lyrics: one verse of Burnett's version is absent, the last line is different, and parents in Burnett's second verse was changed to friends.
+Performances of the song by the Stanley Brothers and Mike Seeger also contributed to the song's popularity in urban folksong circles during the American folk music revival of the 1950s and 1960s.

-Bob Dylan recorded his version in 1961, which is a rewrite based on versions performed by other folk singers such as Joan Baez and Mike Seeger.
-A verse from the Stanleys' version was removed, and other verses were significantly rearranged and rewritten.
-Dylan also added personal elements, changing 'friends' to 'mother' in the line 'Your mother says that I'm a stranger' in reference to his then-girlfriend Suze Rotolo's mother.
-In Dylan's version, Kentucky was changed to Colorado; this change of the state of origin is common, for example, Kentucky is changed to California in "Girl of Constant Sorrow" by Joan Baez and "Maid of Constant Sorrow" by Judy Collins.
+Bob Dylan recorded his version in 1961, which he based on versions performed by other folk singers such as Baez and Seeger.
+He omitted a verse from the Stanleys Brothers' version and significantly rearranged and rewrote other verses.
+Dylan also added personal elements, changing friends to mother in the verse, 'Your mother says that I'm a stranger' which makes reference to the mother of his then-girlfriend Suze Rotolo.
+In Dylan's version, Kentucky was also changed to Colorado.
+It is common to change the state of origin in this song, for example as seen in Baez and Collins versions where Kentucky is changed to California.

-Aside from the lyrics, significant variations also exist in the melody of the song in many of these versions.
+Aside from the lyrics, the melody also differs between various versions of the song.